-We are committed to upholding the Christian faith and its principles with integrity:
+ROTOM is committed to upholding the Christian faith and its principles with integrity through:

-Evangelism and Discipleship – Sharing the Good news of Jesus Christ and nurturing believers (Matthew 28:18-20)
+Evangelism and Discipleship – In the sharing of the Good news of Jesus Christ and the nurturing of believers (Matthew 28:18-20).

-Honesty – Open and truthful in word and deed (Proverbs 12: 22)
+Honesty – Defined as striving to be open and truthful in word and deed (Proverbs 12: 22).

-Justice – Fair treatment for all without discrimination (Matthew 7:12)
+Justice – Through fair treatment for all without discrimination (Matthew 7:12).

-Respect – Acknowledge, serve and honor all humanity (Mark 10:45)
+Respect – By acknowledging, serving and honoring all humanity (Mark 10:45).

-Stewardship – Responsible and accountable to God and People for the use of resources entrusted to us (1 Peter 4:10)
+Stewardship – Through being responsible and accountable to God and his people for the use of the resources entrusted to us (1 Peter 4:10).

 President/Chair – Board Governance/Strategic Planning Committee